notaryproject/specifications/trust-store-trust-policy-specification.md

 ## FAQ

-**Q1.** How should multiple signatures requirements be represented in the trust policy?
+**Q: How should multiple signatures requirements be represented in the trust policy?**

-We don't support n out m signature requirement verification scheme.
+**A:** We don't support n out m signature requirement verification scheme.
 Validation succeeds if verification succeeds for at least one signature.

-**Q2.** Should local revocation and TSA servers are listed in the trust policy to support disconnected environments?
+**Q: Should local revocation and TSA servers are listed in the trust policy to support disconnected environments?**

-Not natively supported but a user can configure `revocationValidations` to `skip` and then use extended validations to check for revocation.
+**A:** Not natively supported but a user can configure `revocationValidations` to `skip` and then use extended validations to check for revocation.

-**Q3.** Why do we need to include a complete certificate chain(leading to root) in the signature?
+**Q: Why do we need to include a complete certificate chain(leading to root) in the signature?**

-Without a complete certificate chain, the implementation won't be able to perform an exhaustive revocation check, which will lead to security issues, and that's the reason for enforcing a complete certificate chain.
+**A:** Without a complete certificate chain, the implementation won't be able to perform an exhaustive revocation check, which will lead to security issues, and that's the reason for enforcing a complete certificate chain.

-**Q4.** Why are we validating artifact signature first instead of signing identity?
+**Q: Why are we validating artifact signature first instead of signing identity?**

-Ideally, we should validate the signing identity first and then use the public key in the signing identity to validate the artifact signature.
+**A:** Ideally, we should validate the signing identity first and then use the public key in the signing identity to validate the artifact signature.
 However, this will lead to poor performance in the case where the signature is not valid as there are lots of validations against the signing identity including network calls for revocations, and possibly we won't even need to read the trust store/trust policy if the signature validation fails.
 Also, by validating artifact signature first we will still fail the validation if the signing identity is not trusted.